eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-The Ankaios server shall support the usage of the following environment variables:
+The Ankaios server shall support the usage of the following environment variables which have lower priority compared to explicitly provided cli arguments:

 - `ANKSERVER_CA_PEM`, for providing the file path to a certificate authority in PEM format,
 - `ANKSERVER_CRT_PEM`, for providing the file path to a certificate in PEM format,
 - `ANKSERVER_KEY_PEM`, for providing the file path to a key in PEM format,
-- `ANKSERVER_INSECURE`, for providing a boolean to enable/disable the insecure communication
+- `ANKSERVER_INSECURE`, for providing a Boolean to enable/disable the insecure communication

 Rationale:
-This avoids passing cli arguments when starting an server, which improves the usability.
+Environment variables improve the usability, but are less important than explicitly provided configurations.

 Tags:
 - AnkaiosServer